 Electrode Core Wire – The steel wire about which the coating is applied.
 The electrode size is determined by the diameter of the core wire.

 Electrode Extension – The length of the electrode extending beyond the end of the contact tube.

 Electrode Holder – A device used for mechanically holding and conducting current to an electrode during welding or cutting.

 Electron – Negatively charged particles that revolve around the positively charged nucleus in an atom.

-Element – A substance which can’t be broken down into two other substances.
+Element – A substance that can’t be broken down into two other substances.
 Everything on Earth is a combination of such elements, of which there are only 103.

-Elongation – Permanent elastic extension which a metal undergoes during tensile testing; the amount of elongation is usually indicated by the percentage of an original guage length.
+Elongation – Permanent elastic extension which a metal undergoes during tensile testing; the amount of elongation is usually indicated by the percentage of an original gauge length.

 Endurance Limit – The maximum stress that a material will support indefinitely under variable and repetitive load conditions.

 Erratic – When the arc or burn-off characteristics are not smooth and difficult to handle.
 Can’t control where the puddle goes.